harlan-zw/unlighthouse/docs/glossary/index.md

 ### Unlighthouse Context

-The unlighthouse context is provided by the `createUnlighthouse()` or `useUnlighthouse()` functions.
-It provides the central API to interacting with the behaviour of unlighthouse.
+The context is provided by the `createUnlighthouse()` or `useUnlighthouse()` functions.
+It provides the central API to interacting with the behaviour of Unlighthouse.

 ```ts
 export interface UnlighthouseContext {